 - You as the subscriber become the team leader

 - Team leader designates up to five additional family and caregivers as teammates

 - Team leader can add or replace team members as needed

 We’ve designed this course as a team subscription (for a group of up to 6 family members/caregivers) so that you can share the classes with each caregiver and family member in your loved one’s life.

-Once you have purchased a DAWN HomeCare subscription, you will be able to designate your care team with their individual email addresses.
+Once you have purchased a DAWN HomeCare group membership, you will be able to add/invite family members and/or caregivers with their individual email addresses.
 If you have a change in caregivers, you may delete a caregiver from your account and add a new one as needed.
 Each person will have their own login and be able to complete the course at their own pace.

 Dementia Care Training for Institutions and Organizations

 A bulk version of this product with group tracking meant for institutions/organizations is now available.
-Please contact us at firstname.lastname@example.org for more information.
+Please visit our Dementia Certification for Agencies page to learn about the DAWN Partner program.